NiclO1337/pp4-banana-palace/README.md

 - **Os**, provides functions for interacting with the operating system
 - **psycopg2**, PostgreSQL database adapter for the Python programming language
 - **dj-database-url**, enables the ability to represent their database settings via a string
-- **gunicorn**, handles HTML rendering, authentication, administration, and backend logicgit
+- **gunicorn**, handles HTML rendering, authentication, administration, and backend logic
+- **whitenoise**, allows web app to serve its own static files

 ### Tools